Skip to content

-Capacity questions have not been settled, and exactly how much will be available in the U.S. and global cyber markets in 2022 remains an open question.
+Capacity questions have not been settled, and exactly how much will be available in the U.S. and global cyber markets remains an open question.

 According to Gallagher’s Cyber Report, last year was a stark reminder that hackers are pivoting — and are succeeding — in deploying new attack strategies.
 There is clear evidence that they now favor targets in the supply chain that could provide a gateway to multiples of additional victims, providing efficiencies to their methods.